Denotational Semantics for Probabilistic and Concurrent Programs: Semantic Structures

-The semantics of programs depends on a variety of pomset composition operations (\eg sequential, guarded, and parallel composition).
+The semantics of programs depends on a variety of pomset composition operations (sequential, guarded, and parallel composition).
 We will also later \emph{linearize} pomsets into state transformer functions.
-Some of these operations are difficult or impossible to define on infinite structures, so we need ways to extend functions on finite structures to functions on infinite ones.
-To achieve this, we show that any infinite pomset can be represented as the supremum of its finite approximations, which we now define.
+Some of these operations cannot be defined inductively on infinite structures, so we need ways to extend functions on finite structures to infinite ones.
+We first show that infinite pomsets correspond to the suprema of their finite approximations.